beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 #### Setting the tree prior

 This panel contains settings about the tree.
 Firstly the starting tree is specified to be 'randomly generated'.
 The other main setting here is to specify the `Tree Prior` which describes how the population size is expected to change over time according to a coalescent model.
 The default tree prior is set to a constant size coalescent prior.
-Here, we will select a flexible skygrid coalescent model as demographic tree prior (`Coalescent: Bayesian SkyGrid`), with 36 grid points (`Number of parameters`) and `A time at last transition point` set to `0.6948424`.
+Here, we will select a flexible skygrid coalescent model as demographic tree prior (`Coalescent: Bayesian SkyGrid`), with 36 grid points (`Number of parameters`) and `Time at last transition point` set to `0.6948424`.
 By doing so, the grid points actually approximate the number of epidemiological weeks spanned by the duration of the phylogeny (Faria *et al*.
 2018).

 {% include image.html file="YFV_screenshot_10_trees.png" prefix=root_url caption="" %}